 Students may volunteer for service projects during their independent study periods.
 Students should not be released from class time to do service.
 9th and 10th graders DO NOT have a “free block” they are not to be released to do service.
 The requirement is to be completed outside students’ normal instructional hours; activities should take place during lunch hours, after school, on weekends, or during school holidays.

 Student Housing and Hours Earned:

-If students are required to host as part of a team or other activity they may NOT earn SL hours.
-Students who are not part of the sport or activity underway at the time of the tournament or activity may receive hours for hosting if agreed upon by Athletic & Activities Director and/or the SL Coordinator.
+If students are required to host as part of a team or other activity they may NOT earn Service Learning hours.
+Students who are not part of the sport or activity underway at the time of the tournament or activity may receive hours for hosting if agreed upon by the Athletic & Activities Director and/or the Service Learning Coordinator.
 A maximum of eight (8) service hours per tournament is allowed for hosting, four (4) hours per evening.
 This includes performing arts weekends in addition to athletic events.

 Bake Sales and Hours Earned:

 Students earn ½ hour for contributing items for sale if the club sponsor wants to award hours for the contribution.
 Most sponsors do not award such contributions.
 Students earn hours for time spent manning a sales table and for advertising.